Why India lags behind in imparting skills to its workforce | DW | 15.03.2021

-A vast number of India's youth lack the key skills needed to be employable, according to recent surveys.
-Upskilling the workforce could potentially boost the Indian economy by hundreds of billions of dollars.
+A vast number of young people in India lack the key skills needed to be employable, according to recent surveys.
+Upskilling the workforce could boost India's economy by hundreds of billions of dollars.

-India has one of the largest workforces in the world: With a nearly 500-million-strong labor market, it is second only to China and far bigger than that of the United States and the European Union.
+India has one of the largest workforces in the world: With nearly 500 million people of working age, the domestic labor market is second only to China's and far bigger than those of the United States and the EU.

 India also has a much younger population, with an average age of 26.8 years.
 Tens of millions of students graduate from colleges across the country every year, entering the workforce.

-But the South Asian nation lags many of its peers when it comes to imparting skills needed for its youth to become employable.
+But the South Asian nation lags behind many of its peers when it comes to imparting skills needed for youth to become employable.

-The nation's unemployment rate reached an all-time high last year.
+India's unemployment rate reached an all-time high in 2020.
 There were several factors responsible for this, including the coronavirus pandemic-induced lockdown.

 Sarthi Acharya, an economist and a professor at the New Delhi-based Institute for Human Development, cites multiple reasons for this dearth of skills among Indian graduates.